Belgium national football team: UEFA Nations League

-Football at the Summer Olympics
+Olympic Games

-Football tournaments for senior men's national teams took place in six Summer Olympics between 1908 and 1936.
-The Belgian squad participated in all three Football at the Summer Olympics in the 1920s and kept the gold medal at home at the 1920 edition.
-Apart from the proper national team, two other Belgian delegations appeared at the Olympics.
+The football tournament for senior men's national teams took place in six Summer Olympics between 1908 and 1936.
+The Belgian squad participated in all three Olympic Games in the 1920s and won the gold medal at home at the 1920 edition.
+Two other Belgian delegations appeared at the Olympics.
 At the 1900 Summer Olympics, a Belgian representation with mainly students won bronze, and at the 2008 edition, Belgium's U-23 selection placed fourth.

-Belgium's 1920 Olympics squad was given a bye into the quarter-finals, where they won 3–1 against Spain, and reached the semi-finals, where they beat the Netherlands 3–0.
-In the first half of the finals against Czechoslovakia, the Belgians led 2–0.
+Belgium's 1920 Olympic squad was given a bye into the quarter-finals, where they won 3–1 against Spain, and reached the semi-finals, where they beat the Netherlands 3–0.
+In the first half of the final against Czechoslovakia, the Belgians led 2–0.
 Forward Robert Coppée converted a disputed early penalty, and the action in which attacker Henri Larnoe doubled the score was also a matter of debate.
 After the dismissal of the Czechoslovak left-back Karel Steiner, the discontented visitors left the pitch in the 40th minute.
-Afterwards, the away team reported their reasons for protest to the Olympics organisation; these complaints were dismissed and the Czechoslovaks were disqualified.
+Afterwards, the away team reported their reasons for protest to the Olympic organisation; these complaints were dismissed and the Czechoslovaks were disqualified.
 The 2–0 score was allowed to stand and Belgium were crowned the champions.